Wai Hon's Blog

 These results match my hypothesis!
 The question becomes – Can I resolve the domain to a private IP when I am home?

 Yes!
-My solution is to rewrite the DNS record of my domain to a private IP with a local DNS (AdGuard Home).
+One easy solution is to rewrite the DNS record of my domain to a private IP with a local DNS (AdGuard Home).

 Local DNS RecordTypeData